Mojama Quiche: Original Recipe with Artisanal Tuna Mojama

 Homemade shortcrust pastry (30 minutes + 1 hour resting time)

 1. In a large bowl, mix the flour with the salt.
 Add the cold butter cubes.
 Work with your fingertips until you get a coarse crumb texture (like wet sand).
-The butter must be cold — if it softens, the dough will not be crispy.
+The butter must be cold — if it softens, the pastry will not be crispy.

 2. Make a well in the center.
 Add the egg and the tablespoon of cold water.
 Quickly combine without over-kneading.
 As soon as the dough forms a ball, stop.
-Over-kneading activates the gluten and produces a tough dough instead of a crumbly one.
+Over-kneading activates the gluten and produces a tough dough instead of a friable one.

-4. Roll out the dough between two sheets of parchment paper to a thickness of 3-4 mm.
+4. Roll out the dough between two sheets of baking paper to a thickness of 3-4 mm.
 Line a greased 24 cm mold.
 Prick the bottom with a fork.
 Refrigerate for another 15 minutes before blind baking.

-Quick alternative: if you don't want to make the dough, a quality store-bought shortcrust pastry works.
+Quick alternative: if you don't want to make the dough, a good quality store-bought shortcrust pastry works.
 But if you make it homemade, the result is on another level.

 Step-by-step recipe

-2. Prepare the custard.
+2. Prepare the filling.
 Beat the 3 eggs with the cream and milk.
 Add black pepper.
 Do not add salt — the mojama and cheese provide all the necessary salt.
 Beat until homogeneous but not frothy.

 4. Bake.
 Bake at 170°C (top and bottom heat, no fan) for 35-40 minutes.
 The quiche is ready when the center is set but still jiggles slightly when you move the mold.
 A skewer inserted into the center should come out clean.